 - warranty for cordless drill and battery

-To help you narrow the crowded field of options, we’ve identified three contenders for the best cordless drill based using a combination of the criteria detailed above, reviews by actual consumers, and ratings from leading testing sites.
-The result: Our selections range from a light-duty model suitable for apartment dwellers to the semipro drill for the serious DIY homeowner.
-These recommendations can help anyone can pick the power tool that best meets his or her needs, in stores and online.
+To help you narrow the crowded field of options, we’ve identified five contenders for the best cordless drill based on a combination of the criteria detailed above and reviews by actual consumers.
+The result: Our selections range from a light-duty model suitable for apartment dwellers to power-packed picks for serious DIY homeowners.
+These recommendations will help anyone pick the cordless drill that best meets his or her needs.